Office 365 Groups

 Video introduction (a short introduction, approximately 1.30 minutes regarding the key functions of Office 365 Groups)

-Video in Addskills Online (detailed information, approximately 6 minutes, for staff only)
+Video in Addskills Online External link, opens in new window. (detailed information, approximately 6 minutes, for staff only)